Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Templates in .htm format must be UTF8 encoded and the charset must be set to UTF8 (`<META content="text/html; charset=utf-8">`).

-Each format has advantages and disadvantages, please see "[13.5.
-Should I use .docx or .htm as file format for templates?
-Signatures in Outlook sometimes look different than my templates.](#135-should-i-use-docx-or-htm-as-file-format-for-templates-signatures-in-outlook-sometimes-look-different-than-my-templates)" for a quick overview.
+Each format has advantages and disadvantages, please see `Should I use .docx or .htm as file format for templates?
+Signatures in Outlook sometimes look different than my templates.` in this document for a quick overview.

 Allowed values: 1, 'true', '$true', 'yes', 0, 'false', '$false', 'no'